Shutters vs. blinds

-Two very different looks, two very different products, which is right for your home?
+Two very different looks, two very different products.
+Which is right for your home?
 Putting personal taste and the obvious visual differences aside, there are some functional differences between blinds and shutters that could affect your choice.
 Here’s a quick guide to the pros and cons of each to help you make your decision.

-- Blinds offer a softer aesthetic than shutters.
+- Fabric blinds offer a softer aesthetic.

 - They come in a huge variety of styles, designs and colours so it’s virtually impossible NOT to find a blind to suit your home.